daleroberts0712/cape-travel/README.md

-# cape-travel
+# Cape Travel

 A Cape Town Travelling Website using CSS, Bootstrap and JavaScript.

-Boostrap is mainly used for the total layout of the website, and JavaScript was used for the carousel slideshow.
+Boostrap is mainly used for the total layout of the website, and JavaScript was used to create a Carousel Slideshow.